Overview

 Two types of professionals participate in the training: home visitors and their supervisors from various jurisdictions across the state of Maryland.
 Participants will receive one of two certificates:

-Participation in our training requires individuals to have at least 6 months of home visiting experience.
+We suggest that participants in our training have at least 6 months of home visiting experience.
 We conduct two trainings per year (spring & fall) at the training center at UMBC South Campus Research & Technology Park.
-At this time the training is not open to individuals but to home visiting sites/teams across the state of Maryland.

 Cost -